Top 10 reasons dogs are dumped at shelters

 Read these articles BEFORE you adopt!

-Dog Behavior
+Dog Behavior and Training

 The Association of Pet Dog Trainers (APDT) is a professional organization of individual dog trainers who are committed